dsanchezp18/econ832-final/README.md

 - `report/`: Contains all files required to compile the `SANCHEZ_Daniel_final_minipaper.pdf` file.

-- `resources/`: Contains additional resources used for the construction of the minipaper.
+- `resources/`: Contains additional resources used for the minipaper.